ntmedina/cristofori/README.md

 # Cristofori (wip)

-Digital Piano to everyone who wants to pratice or play online, with no need to buy a *super expensive* instrument.
+Cristofori is a digital Piano created to help everyone who wants to pratice or play piano with no need to buy a *super expensive* instrument.

-Hope you enjoy it! (:
+Hope you enjoy it! let's rock!
+(: